Stay Warm. Be Green.

 Pellet Fuel Facts

-American Wood Fibers Is Proud To Be One Of The First Pellet Suppliers To Pledge Their Support For The New Pellet Fuels Institute More stringent Standards Program
+American Wood Fibers Is Proud To Be One Of The First Pellet Suppliers To Achieve Certification Under The New Pellet Fuels Institute More Stringent Standards Program